 Learning from Past Mistakes, a Sci-fi Short Story

-A Story by Tamara Wilhite
+A Horror Story by Author Tamara Wilhite

 When I awoke, I couldn’t say how long I had been unconscious.
 From the gray-brown walls that had once been bright white, I couldn’t be certain of how long I had been in this place except that it had been a long time.
 Was that an improvement?
 The ability to retain memories had been the one flaw of the nanites that had saved my life, although it was a big flaw and a reasonable one given that their task was to restore me to as I had been during the last major scan prior to the accident.

 If I awoke and remembered all of this, did it mean I was finally fixed?

 “Hoshi?”
 I asked.
 The artificial intelligence appeared on the screen, her Japanese name and appearance a legacy of mostly Japanese her creators.
 Nanites had been maintaining her just as they’d been maintaining me.